openssl/openssl/README-PROVIDERS.md

 It is also possible to load providers programmatically.
 For example you can load the legacy provider into the default library context as shown below.
 Note that once you have explicitly loaded a provider into the library context the default provider will no longer be automatically loaded.
-Therefore you will often also want to explicitly load the default provider, as is done here:
+Therefore, you will often also want to explicitly load the default provider, as is done here:

     #include <stdio.h>